CrispusDH/example-api-jsonschema/README.md

 ## Entities
 If your tests will work with Guest user or Registered user or something like this it would be better to create specific **entities**.
 Them will implement corresponding models and will have logic that uses some **services**.
+## Schema
+Here I keep `JSON Schema` for response.
+In this way it is very easy to check response body with corresponding schema.